 I received my Ph.D. in Classical Art and Archaeology from the University of Michigan in 2006, and joined the Hunter College faculty in August, 2010.
 I’ve held residential fellowships at the American Academy in Rome (2005-07), the Center for Advanced Study in the Visual Arts of the National Gallery in Washington, DC (2009-10), and Dumbarton Oaks in Washington, DC (2016-17).
 I currently serve as Associate Editor for Bryn Mawr Classical Review, and sit on the editorial board of Speculum (2017-21).

 My books include The Aurelian Wall and the Refashioning of Imperial Rome, A.D.
-271-855 (Cambridge University Press, 2011); Western monasticism ante litteram.
-The spaces of monastic observance in late antiquity and the early Middle Ages (Brepols Press, 2011; co-edited with Elizabeth Fentress); The Afterlife of the Roman City.
-Architecture and Ceremony in Late Antiquity and the Early Middle Ages (Cambridge University Press, 2015); and Fifty Early Medieval Things.
-Materials of Culture in Late Antiquity and the Early Middle Ages (forthcoming in 2018 from Cornell University Press, 2018, co-authored with D. Deliyannis and P. Squatriti).
-I am currently working on an urban history of Rome from 400 – 1400 AD, which is meant to complement and substantially update Richard Krautheimer’s classic Rome: Profile of a City 312-1308.
+271-855 (Cambridge University Press, 2011); The Afterlife of the Roman City.
+Architecture and Ceremony in Late Antiquity and the Early Middle Ages (Cambridge University Press, 2015); Fifty Early Medieval Things.
+Materials of Culture in Late Antiquity and the Early Middle Ages (Cornell University Press, 2019, co-authored with D. Deliyannis and P. Squatriti); and, most recently, The Making of Medieval Rome: A New Profile of the City, 400 – 1420, an urban history meant in part to complement and in part to supplant Richard Krautheimer’s classic Rome: Profile of a City 312-1308.